jimpames/sonicwall-firewall-gen6-to-watchguard-firebox-automatic-converter-by-n2nhu-commercial-MSP-license/README.md

 10 jun 26 update

+CLI for v6 e-cli for us to use for conversion:

+export current-config cli ftp ftp://tester:password@192.168.1.244

+so you need to have a ftp server like rebex on .244

 need to get a different conversion than what we support? nsa 3600 ==> watchguard t-30

 no problem!